ClusterCockpit/cc-doc/content/en/docs/reference/cc-backend/configuration.md

 - `enable-job-taggers`: Type bool (Optional).
 Enable automatic job taggers for application and job class detection.
 Requires to provide tagger rules.
 Default:
   `false`.
 - `validate`: Type bool (Optional).
-Validate all input json documents against json schema.
+Validate all input JSON documents against JSON schema.
 Default: `false`.
 - `session-max-age`: Type string (Optional).
 Specifies for how long a session shall be valid as a string parsable by time.ParseDuration().
 If 0 or empty, the session/token does not expire!
 Default `168h`.